 Wangapeka and Leslie-Karamea Tracks

-You will find that there are a multitude of New Zealand walks for you to participate in while on your vacation or travels.
-Some are just for half or one day, others can take you out into the NZ bush for days on end.
+You will find that there are a multitude of New Zealand walks for you to participate in.
+Some are just for an hour or two to half or one day, others can take you out into the bush for days on end.
 They all provide a real experience of this unique environment and the outdoors.